MandaranK/MandaranK/README.md

 <div align='center'>

-### I am an Electrical Engineering student at the University of Waterloo. 📚
+### I am a 3rd year Electrical Engineering student at the University of Waterloo. 📚

 </div>